-Protests continue at Starbucks where black men were arrested
+Starbucks CEO meets with Philly mayor to discuss racial incident

 "This is outrageous, this is insulting and we are not going to stand for it."

-The arrested men – both Realtors – had gathered inside the store on Thursday night, but had delayed ordering until a friend arrived.
-A Starbucks employee called the police after the men refused to leave the store.

-The friend arrived as the men were being led out in handcuffs by police.
-The incident was captured on video by a Rittenhouse Square resident, which quickly went viral on social media as the story went national.
+The arrests were captured on video by a Rittenhouse Square resident, which quickly went viral on social media as the story went national.

 News of the arrests ignited protests outside the store on Saturday, and spurred a weekend apology from Johnson, who had been said to be headed to Philadelphia in an effort to deliver a personal apology to the men.